-Students must complete 30 credit hours of required and advisor approved elective courses with a cumulative grade-point average of 3.00/4.00.
+Students must complete 30 credit hours (33 credits for mathematics concentration) of required and advisor approved elective courses with a cumulative gradepoint average of 3.00/4.00.
 Additionally, students are required to complete a written comprehensive exam representing the following core competencies: research, pedagogy, and curriculum.
 In addition, in relation to the core competencies, content from the student's area of specialization will be incorporated within these areas.
+Mathematics concentration requires a Mathematical Portfolio.